Void4020/tic-tac-toe-multiplayer/README.md

    - You will be prompted to enter the server's IP address.
    - If the server is on localhost, just enter localhost or `127.0.0.1`
    - If the server is accessable through a public IP, all you have to do is enter the server's **PUBLIC IP ADDRESS** (not local, that is hidden).
 It can be found anywhere online, e.g., [whatismyipaddress.com](https://whatismyipaddress.com)) along with the port that you ran the server on.

+5. *Not Working?*
+   - You may need to ensure that the firewall on your computer allows incoming connections on the port.
+   - Windows: Windows Defender Firewall -> Advanced Settings -> Inbound Rules -> New Rule -> Select Port, choose TCP and specify the port number, Allow Connection, Check Domain + Private + Public.

 ## Game Rules
 The rules of Tic Tac Toe are as follows: